JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/barbarian-path-of-the-totem-warrior.md

 - **Elk**
     _Source: Sword Coast Adventurer's Guide p.
 122_

     While raging, you can use a bonus action during your move to pass through the space of a Large or smaller creature.
-That creature must succeed on a Strength saving throw (DC 8 + your Strength bonus + your proficiency bonus) or be knocked [prone](rules/conditions.md#prone) and take bludgeoning damage equal to `1d12` + your Strength modifier.
+That creature must succeed on a Strength saving throw (DC 8 + your Strength bonus + your proficiency bonus) or be knocked [prone](/compendium/rules/conditions.md#prone) and take bludgeoning damage equal to `dice: 1d12|avg` (`1d12`) + your Strength modifier.

 - **Tiger**
     _Source: Sword Coast Adventurer's Guide p.
 122_